commercialhaskell/stack/doc/tutorial/installed_package_databases.md

   systems.
 This is done to avoid problems created by default limits on file path lengths on Windows systems.

-These snapshot databases don't get layered on top of each other; they are each used separately.
+These snapshot databases do not get layered on top of each other; they are each used separately.

-In reality, you'll rarely — if ever — interact directly with these databases, but it's good to have a basic understanding of how they work so you can understand why rebuilding may occur at different points.
+In reality, you will rarely — if ever — interact directly with these databases, but it is good to have a basic understanding of how they work so you can understand why rebuilding may occur at different points.